 Julie Coffman is a partner in Bain & Company's Chicago office.
-She joined Bain more than 25 years ago and is the Americas Organization practice leader as well as a leader in the global Healthcare practice.
+She joined Bain more than 25 years ago and is the global Organization practice leader as well as a leader in the global Healthcare practice.

 Julie's organization work has been primarily around operating model redesigns to create alignment in organizational structure, processes and roles/accountabilities.
 Major recent engagements have included developing an improved operating model for a mid-sized pharmaceutical company, developing effective leadership team governance and behaviors for a newly public life sciences company, improving decision effectiveness for a healthcare IT & services player and developing the operating model infrastructure for population health management inside of a leading Academic Medical Center.
 She has also led the development of Bain Winning Culture and has extensive experience in leadership development and employee engagement.

 Julie's healthcare experience has been focused on providers, payers and medical device companies.
 Her most recent work has revolved around helping providers and payers become better equipped to drive integrated care solutions for their marketplaces.
 This has included leading the creation of a new physician practice services business inside of an IDN, the corporate strategy refresh for a regional integrated delivery system, the operating model development for a leading Catholic healthcare enterprise to support their full reorganization and re-designing all aspects of a strategic joint venture for an academic medical center.